jonasweigt42/Associations/README.md

 ## Database

-The database is a cloud firestore.
-It document based.
-Take a look at cloud firestore on google.
+The database is a local H2 database.
+Open the H2 console while the server is running on localhost:8080/h2-console

+If your put a "data.sql" in src/main/resources, it will be executed every time you start the server